Azure/Azure-Sentinel/Solutions/Training/Azure-Sentinel-Training-Lab/Modules/Module-7-Threat-Intelligence.md

-1. On the Microsoft Sentinel left menu press on the Threat intelligence (Preview) This menu id a visual representation of the ThreatIntelligenceIndicator table.
+1. On the Microsoft Sentinel left menu press on the Threat intelligence (Preview) This menu is a visual representation of the ThreatIntelligenceIndicator table.

 ![Acitve](../Images/m7-Tiblade.png)